17 Top-Rated Beaches in Bali

 A trip to Bali has topped many a bucket list.
-Being one of the most captivating and picturesque islands of the Indonesian archipelago, it's easy to see why.
-From treks through the lush, monkey-laden jungles to surfing along volcanic sandy shores, Bali offers visitors a vacation they'll beg to repeat.
+As one of the most captivating and picturesque islands of the Indonesian archipelago, rimmed by alluring beaches, it's easy to see why.

 No Balinese holiday is complete without a trip to Jimbaran Bay — a sliver of paradise on the south coast.
-The waves here are calm, and the sand is soft, making it a perfect family vacation destination.
-Many a sandcastle has been created (and destroyed) upon this shore.
+The waves at this phenomenal beach are calm, and the sand is soft, making it one of the best beaches for families in Bali.
+Many a sandcastle has been created (and destroyed) upon this luxurious shore.
 The reason most people come here, though, is to watch the sun set slowly before disappearing into the sea.

 Tourists have caught on to the bay's impressive charm, which is why so many luxury honeymoon resorts, hotels, and restaurants line its golden shore.
 One of the top things to do here is dine on the beach.
 You'll find plenty of restaurants with tables on the sand, primed for a perfect sunset view.

 Insider's Tip: Dial up the romance by booking an "exclusive romantic table" at Bawang Merah Beachfront Restaurant.
 You'll eat within a sand-drawn, petal-infused heart shape at a secluded table on the beach.
 The seafood is uber fresh and divinely delicious.
 The view is as you'd expect: breathtaking.

 Accommodation: Where to Stay in Jimbaran